Dionisio1013/Yelp-KPI-Metric/README.md

 and to able to lean from customer criticism.

 Goals of project
-1) Dissect why certain restaurants have higher ratings from each other and see what distinguishes from each other.
+1) Using NLP analyze the text of certain ratings from yelp reviews
-2) The goal is to use natural language processors as a way to make predictions on why some ratings score higher than others.
-We want to learn from unhappy customers.
+2) Try to connect a business sense to from data to drive data driven decision making through self awareness of restaurant, influence of market segmentation and to continue working on strenghts.
 3) Develop a web application for stakeholders to use to pursue data driven decision making from my findings

 ## Business Applications of project Abstract